minhle1291/facets/facets_overview/README.md

 # Visualization

 A proto can easily be visualized in a Jupyter notebook using the installed nbextension.
-The proto is stingified and then provided as input to a facets-overview Polymer web component, via the `protoInput` property on the element.
+The proto is stringified and then provided as input to a facets-overview Polymer web component, via the `protoInput` property on the element.
 The web component is then displayed in output cell of the notebook.

 Example code (continued from above example):